sbidoul/runboat/README.md

 Runboat has the following main components:

-- An in-memory database of builds, with their current status.
+- An in-memory database of deployed builds, with their current status.
 - A REST API to list builds and trigger new deployments as well as start, stop, redeploy or undeploy builds.
 - A GitHub webhook to automatically trigger new builds on pushes to branches and pull